eSarmir/expcode/README.md

 A simple gamification extension for VS Code.

+## Usage

+You gain experience just by simply coding in your prefered programming language.
+The extension supports all languages supported by VS code itself.

+> Experience is added after you save the contents of the file.

 ## Features

 See the progress of your language levels along with your overall level in expcode view